LouisvilleMetro/WazeCCPProcessor/README.md

 Then you can analyze, query, extract live and historic data for your city.

+See the [Projects](https://github.com/LouisvilleMetro/WazeCCPProcessor/projects) area for how you can help, and the [Wiki](https://github.com/LouisvilleMetro/WazeCCPProcessor/wiki) for all the details.

 ## What is Completed

 Currently we have a Cloud Formation template working that you can deploy.